Table of Contents

 - Irregular brain functioning or structures or a chemical imbalance

 Treatment for bipolar disorder will rely primarily on medication, although psychotherapy is usually prescribed as well.
-There is a wide range of medications that may significantly help individuals with bipolar achieve better daily functioning, mood stability, and a better quality of life overall.
+There is a wide range types of bipolar medication that may significantly help individuals with bipolar achieve better daily functioning, mood stability, and a better quality of life overall.
 It may take some time to discover the best medication fit for the individual, as there are so many factors that might have caused the disorder.
-After some trialing the individual will likely find a drug or combination of drugs that will help them.
+After some trialing the individual will likely find a medication or combination of medications that will help them.

-There are five types of drugs that are considered for bipolar disorder.
-Bipolar medications include:
+There are five types of medications that are considered for bipolar disorder.
+Bipolar medications options include:

 - Antipsychotics.
-These drugs are prescribed in addition to other medications if the mood swings persist.
+These medications are prescribed in addition to other medications if the mood swings persist.
 They include:

 - Antidepressants.
 Antidepressants are prescribed to help manage the depressive episodes, but because these medications can trigger mania they are often used along with an antipsychotic or mood stabilizer.
 They include:

 - Mood stabilizers.
 Mood stabilizers are prescribed to help manage manic episodes.
-These drugs include:
+These medications include:

-- Anti-anxiety drugs.
+- Anti-anxiety medications.
 In some cases, anti-anxiety medications, or benzodiazepines, are used to treat insomnia and anxiety symptoms.
-These drugs include:
+These medications include: